 - Salem Press – Salem Press is a database of reference works on literature, history, biography, the social sciences, and science.
 Be aware that research topics are purchase individually and one purchased are listed on the content page.

 - World Book – World Book Online offers a diverse suite of learning sites for every age, ability, and interest to suit the needs of students and advanced researchers.
 This database also includes atlas, dictionary, and encyclopedia references in English and Spanish.
 The E-Book feature contains numerous non-fiction books on a diverse range of topics with downloading capability to be read on a variety of devices.

-- Library World Card Catalog Database – database of all books and circulation materials in the library.
+- Follett Destiny Card Catalog – database of all books and circulation materials in the library.